10 Ways to Reduce Bloating This Christmas Season

 Ah the dreaded bloated belly.
 We get it, you’re tired of undoing the top button of your pants every time you have a big meal, you’re literally sick of feeling sick and heavy after eating.
 It’s about time you had some sure-fire healthy ways to reduce bloating when it arises.

 Everyone has experienced bloating at least once before, and it can make you feel self-conscious, or even embarrassed by your eating habits.
-It’s important to understand why you feel so rough after meals, and how to get rid of bloating fast.
-If you’re ready to learn what is causing your cramps and what habits you need to change to fix it, read on for our 10 ways to reduce bloating.
+First things first, understand that it’s completely normal to experience bloating (gas is a natural by-product of digestion after all).
+However, if you’re frequently feeling rough after meals, it might be worth investigating the cause of your bloating.
+If you’re ready to find out more about what might be causing your cramps and what might help improve the discomfort, read on for our 10 ways to reduce bloating.

 What is Bloating?

 Bloating is most commonly caused by an excess of gas production, causing disturbances to the muscle movements of the digestive system.
-Too much gas and broken down foods in your system causes your stomach to expand, giving you that swollen and sometimes painful bloating experience.
-Over-eating and intolerances to certain foods can also lead to a bloated stomach, with the latter being due to stomach bacteria reacting funnily to a certain food or drink.
+Too much gas and broken-down foods in your system cause your stomach to expand, giving you that swollen and sometimes painful bloating experience.
+Overeating and intolerances to certain foods can also lead to a bloated stomach, with the latter being due to stomach bacteria reacting abnormally to a certain food or drink.

 It’s very common for people to feel bloated, whether it be from overeating or an intolerance to certain foods or drinks, and it’s nothing to feel embarrassed about.